MuhtasimS/fibzyfakes/README.md

 ## Customization

-- Modify `config.js` to change default personalities, activities, colors, and feature toggles.
+- Modify `config.js` to change **core identity and rules**, default personalities/activities/colors, feature toggles, and privacy defaults.
-- Persistent data (chat history, settings, blacklists, etc.) is stored in the `config` directory.
+- Persistent data (chat history, **long-term memory/archives**, settings, blacklists, etc.) is stored in the `config` (and/or designated data) directory.
+Consider external/cloud storage for durability.

 ---

 ## Admin & Security

+- **Enterprise-grade security** using Google Cloud Vertex AI with IAM-scoped service accounts and encrypted transport/storage.
+- **Updated privacy and consent protocol:** per-user and per-server controls for memory, retention, and data use.
 - Only server admins can use admin commands (blacklist, whitelist, server settings).
 - Blacklisted users cannot interact with the bot.